data-derp/data-derp.github.io/docs/data-ingestion/exercise-production-code.md

 ---
 # Exercise: Production Code

-Now that you've created the ingestion logic in Databricks, let's see what that logic looks like in production code (switch to the `solutions` branch).
+Now that you've created the ingestion logic in Databricks, let's see what that logic looks like in production code.

 1. Watch the following video below to get an overview of the Production Code
     <div style={{textAlign: 'center'}}>